aznboystride/8PuzzleAI/README.md

 # 8PuzzleAI
-Artificial Intelligence Agent That Can Solve Any Solvable Configuration of 8 Puzzle Game :)
+Self Made Artificial Intelligence Agent That Can Solve Any Solvable Configuration of 8 Puzzle Game :)

 Usage: ./8_Puzzle_Solver.py <type of search (ast bfs dfs)> <Configuration Of Puzzle To Solve (number1,number2,number3,etc)>